 Truffaut stresses the transience, the fragility, and the unreality of life as it is lived on a set – even allowing, in one surprising and hilarious scene, an outsider to finally explode and castigate these film people for their rampant immorality.
 Day for Night (as its title indicates) gently exposes the many illusions of the filmmaking process, but also maintains our awe over the magic of movies.
 Characteristically for Truffaut, the brisk montage scenes – devoted to the frenzy of the editing room, or an elaborate scene filmed in artificial snow – express a deep affection for, and appreciation of, the mundane practicalities of his metier.

 As such strangely exhilarating montage scenes serve to show, Truffaut's cinema is essentially unspectacular.
 There is no melodramatic underlining in Day for Night, no ostentatious, point-making rhetoric in his mise en scène.
 Truffaut's obsession is with maintaining a lightness of tone, maximising narrative flow and conveying incidents with the utmost economy: in this he truly married the tautness of Hitchcock or Lang with the observational grace of Renoir or Becker.
 Those who dismiss Day for Night as inconsequential or lacking gravitas miss his unique achievement on this level.

-Amidst the whimsical succession of ordinary situations, the rare, strong moments of drama occur as sudden interruptions (such as, here, Alexander's death) that switch the mood.
+Amidst the whimsical succession of ordinary situations, the rare, strong moments of drama occur as sudden interruptions (such as, here, Alexandre's death) that switch the mood.
 The sadness of these punctual events enhances the keenness of the characters' fleeting pleasures: secret moments of intimacy or complicity, joyful epiphanies, chance eruptions of comedy, stolen kisses.
 Day for Night contains some of Truffaut's loveliest vignettes of this kind.

 © Adrian Martin June 2003